simonprickett/micropython-grafana-workshop/README.md

 ### Workshop Instructor

+**If you are attending an instructor led workshop and aren't the instructor, you can skip this section!**

 If you're following this alone, or leading a workshop then you'll need to completed the Attendee requirements above, then do a few extra setup tasks on your machine.
 These are:

 #### Get Your IP Address